codefellows/seattle-ops-401d1/class-20/REVIEW.md

 - What is risk?
 How can we calculate and define risk?
 - Why do we care about threats?
 - What is threat modelling?
+- The SOC team wants to proactively improve its defenses against specific threats.
+How would you recommend doing so?
+- What is a TTP?
+- What is a cyber kill chain?
+- Why are STRIDE and DREAD often presented in tandem?
 - Why do we care about automation in security?
 - What languages are security tools written in?